jnqnfe/gong/README.md

 <img alt="license" src="https://img.shields.io/crates/l/gong.svg?style=for-the-badge" height="24">

-This repository contains `gong`, a lightweight, flexible and simple-to-use library provided to assist in processing command line arguments in Rust based programs.
+This repository contains `gong`, a lightweight, flexible and simple-to-use library provided to assist in parsing command line arguments in Rust based programs.

 You can help fund my work through one of the following platforms: [patreon][patreon], [liberapay][liberapay], or [buy-me-a-coffee][buymeacoffee].